-Dr Adam Johansen does research primarily on methodological and theoretical aspects of simulation-based algorithms.
+Dr Adam Johansen is a Reader in Statistics; his research focuses upon methodological and theoretical aspects of simulation-based algorithms.

 He is co-director of APTS.